ajaxbo360/feedvote-saas-mvp-v1/docs/deployment-guide.md

 1. Check that `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` are properly set in Vercel
 2. Make sure the variables are not truncated (common issue with the URL missing the "L" at the end)
 3. Pull environment variables locally using `npx vercel env pull` to verify them

+### OAuth Redirect Issues

+If Google Auth redirects to localhost or the wrong domain after authentication:

+1. Ensure `NEXT_PUBLIC_SITE_URL` is set correctly for each environment
+2. Verify that the Supabase Auth Settings > Site URL matches your environment URL
+3. Make sure all redirect URLs are configured in Supabase Auth Settings
+4. Check that your application is using the `getAuthRedirectUrl()` function from `src/utils/url-helper.ts`
+5. Run `scripts/update-redirect-urls.js` to update redirect URL patterns in Supabase

 ### Database Connection Issues (IPv6 Compatibility)